CybercentreCanada/assemblyline-service-cuckoo/README.md

 * **community_updates** - See EXTENDING section below for details
 * **result_parsers** - See EXTENDING section below for details
 * **cuckoo_image** - The name of the cuckoobox docker container to use
-* **ram_limit** - (default 5120m) This is the maximum amount of ram usable by the Cuckoobox docker container.
+* **ram_limit** - (default 5120m) This is the maximum amount of ram usable by the Cuckoobox Docker container.
 It doesn't include memory used by inetsim or the Cuckoo service.
 It should be at least 1G greater than the largest amount of RAM configured for any one of your VMs.

 The following options are available, but shouldn't need to be changed from the defaults:

 * **LOCAL_DISK_ROOT** - Local path to disk images on worker, appended to ``workers.virtualmachines.disk_root``
 from your seed.
 Default full path: ``/opt/al/vmm/disks/cuckoo_vms/``
-* **LOCAL_VM_META_ROOT** - Local path to XML configuration used by KVM to define the analysis VMs.
+* **LOCAL_VM_META_ROOT** - Local path to the XML configuration used by KVM to define the analysis VMs.
 Appending to ``system.root`` from your seed, default full path: ``/opt/al/var/cuckoo/``
 * **REMOTE_DISK_ROOT** - Path to disk images and XML files for cuckoo virtual machines on your support server.
 * **dedup_similar_percent** - (default 80) If a file is X% similar (as measured using ssdeep) it's not reported/extracted by AssemblyLine.